Guide to Big Sky Altitude & Tips for Altitude Sickness - Zaca

 With 5,800 acres of skiable terrain and 36 ski lifts, Big Sky Resort is the second largest ski resort in the United States.

-At these high altitudes, its best to be well prepared for altitude sickness so that your trip isn't ruined.
+At these high altitudes, it's best to be well prepared for altitude sickness so that your trip isn't ruined.

-According to Mountain Medicine, high altitude starts between 4,900 and 11,500 feet in elevation.² Big Sky altitude ranges from 6,800 to 11,166 feet.
+Mountain Medicine says high altitude starts between 4,900 and 11,500 feet in elevation.² Big Sky altitude ranges from 6,800 to 11,166 feet.

 Also known as acute mountain sickness (AMS), visitors have a chance of feeling mild altitude sickness when visiting Big Sky.
 Symptoms can include headache, nausea, fatigue and shortness of breath.